Chart of Accounts

 1. How it works

 As explained in the Accounting API docs, Hurdlr's "Invisible" Double-Entry Accounting is enabled in the background for all users.
-That is built on-top of Hurdlr's best practice Chart of Accounts, vetted by hundreds of CPAs and accountants, and custom-fitted to your users' needs.
+That is built on-top of Hurdlr's best practice Chart of Accounts, vetted by thousands of CPAs and accountants, and custom-fitted to your users' needs.

 When you create a user via the Hurdlr API, and you specify their business type, Hurdlr automatically generates a chart of accounts for that user.
 Should that user's situation change, e.g. they convert from a sole-proprietorship to an S-corporation, Hurdlr's API will take care of the necessary modifications to the Chart of Accounts accordingly.
 As you may know, the Equity section will look different for sole proprietorships vs. S-corps, and the Hurdlr API takes care of this for you, ensuring your products will serve your users as they continue to evolve.